theithec/pagetools/docs/pollsandpagetools.rst

 For pagetools's models this is done in the ```pagetools.menus.views.SelectedMenuentriesMixin```, so a subclass of ´´polls.views.DetailView´´ that inherits the mixin would solve this.

-Another would one is to overwrite the templates for the questions detail and index view.
+Another way is to overwrite the templates for the questions detail and index view.

 detail.html::